-- has breath-holding episodes more often than before or the episodes seem worse
+- has episodes more often than before or they seem worse

-- has breath-holding episodes that are affecting everyday life
+- their breath-holding episodes are affecting everyday life

 The GP will try to find out if there's a more serious underlying condition.
-They may suggest an ECG to check your child's heart rhythm.
+They may suggest your child has an ECG to check their heart rhythm.